Particular/docs.particular.net/servicecontrol/plugins/saga-audit.md

  * A snapshot of the current saga data.
  * The saga state

 All this information is sent to and stored in ServiceControl.
-Note that the saga audit data is transmitted to ServiceControl via a message and is serialized using the built in Json Serializer of NServiceBus.
+Note that the saga audit data is transmitted to ServiceControl via a message and is serialized using the built in JSON Serializer of NServiceBus.

-## Impact on Service Control performance
+## Impact on ServiceControl performance

 This plugin results in an increase in load in several areas